melenaos/AppointmentsBackend/JUSTIFICATION.md

 They can evolve seperately without having to propage the changes to the oposite layer.
 We can apply versioning to the DTOs without breaking existing consumers.

+Unfortunately there is mapping overhead, but it's a small sacrifice for having all the above advantages.

 ### Why there are two seperate repositories for backend and frontend?
 Frontend and backedn should stay independent because they usually evolve at a different speed.